The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: THE ELBO AT CONVERGENCE

+where $M^{l}$ denotes the weight matrix of layer $l$ and $\cVec^l$ denotes its bias terms. $\mathrm{DNN}_{\sigma}(\zVec; \Mall)$ is of the same form as $\mathrm{DNN}_{\mu}(\zVec; \Wall)$ but can have a different architecture and different non-linearities $\Scal(\cdot)$.
+Furthermore, we demand $\mathrm{DNN}_{\sigma}(\zVec; \Mall)$ to always output positive values to avoid singularities.
+Both decoder DNNs we require to have at least one hidden layer, and we require that they are parameterized by two different sets of parameters, $W$ and $M$, respectively.
+We refer to such a VAE as VAE--3. \end{definition}

-Because of the $\zVec$-dependence, it is obvious that Prop.\,2 can not apply since a naive replacement of $\sigma^2$ in Eqn.\,(\ref{PropTwoA}), even assuming a scalar $\sigma^2(\zVec)$, does not make sense.
-The proof of Prop.\,2 explicitly used that $\sigma^2$ does not depend on $\zVec$, so no straight-forward generalization offers itself.
-However, at convergence it is still possible to derive expressions for the bound in terms of entropies:
+Because of the $\zVec$-depending variances, it is obvious that \cref{theo:VAE-1} can not apply.
+Furthermore, the proof of \cref{theo:VAE-1} explicitly used that $\sigma^2$ does not depend on $\zVec$, so the proof for $\zVec$-dependent variances can not be a straight-forward generalization.
+It is still possible, however, to derive expressions for the bound in terms of entropies: